-Although it's likely that most British customers will look to one of the diesel models with a CDI badge on its behind, don't dismiss the petrol-engined GLA 250 out of hand.
-Even with a decently pokey 208bhp at its disposal, it'll still squeeze almost forty miles from a gallon of petrol and the emissions of 151g/km are way less than you'd get in, say, a 111bhp Toyota RAV4 2.0-litre.
+Even with a decently pokey 211hp at its disposal, the GLA 250 4MATIC will still squeeze almost thirty five miles from a gallon of petrol and the emissions of 169g/km aren't bad either given the performance on offer here.
 It's also worth factoring in the value of that twin-clutch transmission when comparison shopping against rivals who might well charge extra for such a gearbox.

 Weight reduction and a drag coefficient of just 0.29 help here, as well as a raft of other fuel-optimising measures.
 Modern four-cylinder engines with turbocharging and direct injection, as well as an ECO start/stop function as standard, make for this high efficiency.
 Residual values are bound to be sturdy, as the A, B and CLA-Class cars have already proved.
 The promise of a small Mercedes SUV with low running costs and high build values isn't going to be lost on used buyers.

-Although it could have been a bit more adventurously-styled, there's otherwise very few areas where Mercedes-Benz could have done a lot better with the GLA.
+Although it could have been a bit more adventurously-styled, there's otherwise very few areas where Mercedes-Benz could have done a lot better with the GLA, especially in this top '250' guise.
 Genuine niggles are extremely few.
 The ride quality could have been a little gentler and the transmission a little more responsive to manual commands but beyond that, the minus column is empty provided you can afford the premium asking prices.
 No vehicle in this class is particularly spacious in the back, so it would be invidious to single the GLA out for criticism there.
 Build quality is good, the engine is a cracker and its handling is as good as you'd expect from something with A-Class underpinnings.

 Mercedes-Benz GLA 250 4MATIC review by Jonathan Crouch